Book clubs: 10 Questions about ‘Deaf Row’

 Pixley’s eyes

-In 1964, at Jackson’s famous Wort Hotel, two little girls were raped, strangled and bludgeoned brutally with a large rock. .Andrew Pixley, a 21-year-old transient dishwasher, had sneaked into the room through an open window.
-Convicted and sentenced to die, Pixley asked to be executed in 1965.
-And his one other request was also granted: […]
+In 1964, at Jackson’s famous Wort Hotel, two little girls were raped, strangled and bludgeoned brutally with a large rock. .Andrew Pixley, a 21-year-old transient dishwasher, had sneaked into the […]

 Read More…